Canon T7i vs Olympus E-620

 It is notable that the T7i offers wifi support, while the E-620 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the E-620 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-620 was succeeded by the Olympus E-600.
+Both the T7i and the E-620 have been discontinued, but can regularly be found used on eBay.
+The E-620 was replaced by the Olympus E-600, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Canon T7i or the Olympus E-620 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.